Kira Cragun-Rehders & Pierre-Louis Mayaux

 Incentivizing Sustainability and Local Discussions on Groundwater in Morocco

-Kira Cragun-Rehders is currently an undergraduate at the University of California, Santa Cruz majoring in Psychology.
+Kira Cragun-Rehders graduated from the University of California, Santa Cruz in the class of 2022 with a Bachelor's degree in Psychology.

 The Moroccan branch of the T2GS Project is currently composed of Dr. Marcel Kuper, Dr. Lisa Bossenbroek, Dr. Pierre-Louis Mayaux, and Dr. Zakaria Kadiri.
 The project seeks to research the groundwater-related grassroots practices occurring in Morocco as well as the factors contributing to their perpetuation.
 I had the opportunity to interview T2GS scholar Dr. Pierre-Louis Mayaux.
 Dr. Mayaux is a political scientist who completed his Ph.D work on government water services in Latin America and has worked as a part of CIRAD, a French research organization, on water policy in northern Morocco for the last 6 years.
 Given his experience and expertise, Dr. Mayaux was chosen to be a part of the T2GS team in Morocco where he is focusing on how the local, grassroots practices of groundwater use and extraction interact with policies and the political environment in southern Morocco.